Why should people get a flu shot?

 It’s that time of year again.
-While a flu shot seem to be in short supply this year, JoyRich health Care Centers is here to help you.
+While a flu shots seem to be in short supply this year, JoyRich health Care Centers is here to help you.
 Influenza is a serious disease that can cause numerous symptoms and sometimes even death.
 Every flu season is a little different, and the infection can affect people differently.
 Even if you are in great health, you can get very sick from the flu and spread it to others.
 The “seasonal flu season” in the United States can start as early as October and last as late as May.

 During this time, flu viruses are circulating in the population.
 A flu vaccine (either the flu shot or the nasal-spray flu vaccine) is the best way to reduce the chances of getting the seasonal flu and spread it to others.
 When more people get vaccinated against the flu, less flu can spread through that community.

-The seasonal flu shot protects against the influenza viruses that research indicates will be most common during the upcoming season.
+The seasonal flu vaccine protects against the influenza viruses that research indicates will be most common during the upcoming season.
 Traditional flu vaccines (called trivalent vaccines) are made to protect against three flu viruses; an influenza A (H1N1) virus, an influenza A (H3N2) virus, and an influenza B virus.
 In addition, this season, there are flu vaccines made to protect against four flu viruses (called “quadrivalent” vaccines).
 These vaccines protect against the same viruses as the trivalent vaccine as well as an additional B virus.

 - People who have certain medical conditions including asthma, diabetes, and chronic lung disease.

 - Pregnant women.People younger than 5 years (and especially those younger than 2), and people 65 years and older.

 - A complete list is available at People Who Are at High Risk of Developing Flu-Related Complications.

 - People who live with or care for others who are at high risk of developing serious complications.